MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_ubuntu.md

 ## Install MGCB Editor

-MGCB Editor is a tool for editing the .mgcb files, which are used for building the content.
+MGCB Editor is a tool for editing .mgcb files, which are used for building content.

 ```sh
 dotnet tool install --global dotnet-mgcb-editor